Areas of Specialization

 Civil Rights Law; Constitutional History; Constitutional Law; Election Law; Employment Law; Law and Religion; Law and Religion; Race and American Law

 Joined the faculty in 1990.
 Clerked for Judge Walter R. Mansfield, U.S. Court of Appeals for the Second Circuit.
 Practiced employment law in Raleigh.
 Served as the Goldberg Distinguished Visiting Professor at Cornell Law School in 2007, and as a visiting professor at the law schools of the University of Iowa, Emory University, University of Auckland and University of Melbourne.
-Also served as Director of William & Marys Institute of Bill of Rights Law, 1997-2004, and as the founding Director of William & Mary's Election Law Program.
-Is currently the faculty advisor to the William and Mary Law Review.
+Also served as Director of William & Mary's Institute of Bill of Rights Law, 1997-2004, and as the founding Director of William & Mary's Election Law Program.

 Author or editor of several books, including Jim Crow Moves North: The Battle Over Northern School Segregation, 1865-1954 (2005) and Reading, Writing and Race: The Desegregation of the Charlotte Schools (1995), and numerous articles including ones in the Michigan, Northwestern, Texas, UCLA, Wake Forest, and William and Mary law reviews.
 Has lectured on American constitutional law and history at various universities in the United States, Africa, Asia, Australia, and Europe.